 Dr. Ara Anspikian is a general, child and addiction psychiatrist who completed his child and adolescent fellowship and addiction fellowship at UCLA Semel Institute for Neuroscience.
 Dr. Anspikian is currently the Medical Director for Outpatient Youth Services at Loma Linda University Department of Psychiatry’s Behavioral Medical Center.
 This includes the adolescent Partial Hospitalization Program as well as multiple Intensive Outpatient Programs including dual diagnosis for adolescents, and developing an ADHD and Developmental Disorders track for children.
 Dr. Anspikian has been involved with the American Psychiatric Association since his second year of residency.
 He has served in a variety of roles including the Council for Advocacy and Government Relations and the Council for Children and their Families.
-He currently is the Early Career Psychiatrist member on a child psychiatry committee for the California Psychiatric Association and the secretary for SCSCAP.
+He currently is the Early Career Psychiatrist member on a child psychiatry committee for the California Psychiatric Association and the President of SCSCAP.

 Patrick Kelly, M.D.